Updated April 2026

 Hochelaga–Rosemont-Est: Newcomer Marie‑Gabrielle Ménard, Liberal, takes Soraya Martinez Ferrada’s place as the latter has launched herself into municipal politics.
 House of Commons official page, Instagram, Open Parliament.

-Honoré-Mercier: Newcomer Eric St-Pierre, Liberal, takes Pablo Rodríguez’s place as Rodriguez has launched himself into provincial politics.
+Honoré-Mercier: Newcomer Eric St-Pierre, Liberal, took Pablo Rodríguez’s place whens Rodriguez launched himself (unsuccessfully) into provincial politics.
 House of Commons official page, Open Parliament.

 La Pointe-de-l’Île: Mario Beaulieu is now the only Blocster on the island.
 House of Commons official page, X, Facebook, Open Parliament.